vuestorefront/storefront-ui/docs/working-with-alpaca.md

 # Dealing with templates

-Markup should always be copied (never imported) and alpaca classes should be repalced with same ones but prefixed with `sf-`
+CSS and HTML markup should always be copied (never imported) and alpaca classes should be repalced with same ones but prefixed with `sf-`

 For example this alpaca template: